It's just wonderful. I love Shibori...the process, the results...and have vowed to do more. Thanks for the inspiration.

 Japanese Larch - Karamatsu shibori, linen, MX Procion dye

 Stitched on the fold, half concentric circles are marked on the fabric, stitched through the two layers of fabric with a running stitch and the threads are drawn up tightly.
+The distance between the marked circles and the size of the stitch will vary the results.

 The concentric circles can be spaced evenly or randomly depending on the results you are looking for.
 A light pencil line or a disappearing marker can be used to mark the lines for stitching.
 Making half circle template pieces from a sturdy cardboard (maybe from a file folder) can come in handy when marking more than one circle across a width of fabric.
 Be sure you line up the center of each half circle as you lay it on the fold.
 Or, you might want to dig out your grade school protractor with a pencil attached.